St Andrew's Church, Bundaberg: History

-St Andrews Uniting Church, Bundaberg was erected in 1932 as St Andrew's Presbyterian Church and replaced an earlier Presbyterian church erected on the site in 1882.
+St Andrew's Church, Bundaberg was erected in 1932 as St Andrew's Presbyterian Church and replaced an earlier Presbyterian church erected on the site in 1882.
 The land had been purchased in 1881 and was held in trust by three senior members of the congregation on behalf of the Presbyterian Church in Bundaberg.

 The 1932 church was built largely with funds generated by the Bundaberg Presbyterian community.
-In 1925, the Bundaberg Presbyterian Women's Guild opened a New Church Fund and over the next six years worked with other Church organizations including the Committee of Management and the Girls Auxiliary to raise £3,500.
-Additional fund raising generated another £2,000 over a six-month period in 1931.
-The final funds were obtained through a loan of £3,500 through the Grand Trustees of the Protestant Alliance Friendly Society.
+In 1925 the Bundaberg Presbyterian Women's Guild opened a New Church Fund and over the next six years worked with other Church organisations including the Committee of Management and the Girls Auxiliary to raise A£3,500.
+Additional fund raising generated another A£2,000 over a six-month period in 1931.
+The final funds were obtained through a loan of A£3,500 through the Grand Trustees of the Protestant Alliance Friendly Society.

 The ability of the Presbyterian congregation of Bundaberg to quickly raise such large sums highlights the relative prosperity of the district's sugar industry during the 1920s, which was sustained into the 1930s.
 However, construction of the church in the early 1930s was also a local work-generating scheme during a time of economic depression.
 The Church adopted a deliberate policy to ensure that funds for the construction of the church were spent on local labour and materials; by completion it was estimated that 75% of the construction budget had been spent locally.

-Prominent Brisbane architect Lange L. Powell designed St Andrew's Presbyterian Church.
+Lange L. Powell, a prominent Brisbane architect, designed St Andrew's Presbyterian Church.
 Powell had designed a number of important structures in Queensland including the Brisbane Masonic Temple and was highly regarded by the time he designed St Andrew's.
 Powell described St Andrew's as being designed in "broad free gothic style that was reminiscent of the Fourteenth Century", moderated to allow for the sub-tropical climate.
 All the windows in the bays could be opened and the eaves were carried clear of the main supports to ensure adequate circulation of air.

 The design and orientation of the church was also developed to maximize the location and setting.
 On a corner block directly across the road from Buss Park and the Anglican Church, Powell orientated the Church along Maryborough Street rather than facing it.
 This maximized the view of the lateral facade and ensured that the tower on the eastern side dominated.

-The design was well received by the community and local headlines on the day on which the Church was dedicated read "Latest Addition to Bundaberg Architecture".
-The local press also emphasized that Powell had spent some of his childhood in Bundaberg while his father had served as the town's Methodist Minister.
-The Queensland Moderator of the Presbyterian Church set the foundationstone during St Andrew's golden jubilee celebrations on 24 October 1931.
+The design was well received by the community and local headlines on the day on which the church was dedicated read "Latest Addition to Bundaberg Architecture".
+The local press also emphasised that Powell had spent some of his childhood in Bundaberg while his father had served as the town's Methodist Minister.
+The Queensland Moderator of the Presbyterian Church set the foundation stone during St Andrew's golden jubilee celebrations on 24 October 1931.
 Powell supervised the construction of the church, which was undertaken by building contractor Cornelius Johannes Vandenberg.
 The Church was opened and dedicated on 3 September 1932.
 The total cost was reported as more than £12,000.